SamNgigi/GitSearch/README.md

 **This is a GitHub user and repo search web application that uses the github api**

-The site includes;
+The site welcomes you with a simple but styled u.i, with a navbar, search form  and cards displaying a default user and repo.
+Just;

-- a banner/landing section with a full screen navigation
+- Key in username you want to find on Github.
-- an events section
+- The cards will respond and display matching the username typed
-- a menu section
+- The profile avatar and brief details will be displayed in main card.
-- a subscription section
+- Repositories will be listed in card below.
-- a footer.
+- On username or repo result to go to users repos.

 ### What we used
 This site was build using